worldbank/gld/Support/Country Survey Details/MEX/ENOE/Correspondence_NAICS_ISIC.md

 The mapping of NAICS to ISIC codes is performed by a user written `R` code.
 It reads from the relevant NSO correpsondence Excel file (NAICS 2002, 2007, 2013, and 2018) stored under `MEX_[YYYY]_ENOE\MEX_[YYYY]_ENOE_v01_M\Doc` and writes the comparison `.dta` file merged in the harmonization under `MEX_[YYYY]_ENOE\MEX_[YYYY]_ENOE_v01_M\Data\Stata`.
 The corresponding `R` itself is stored under `MEX_[YYYY]_ENOE\MEX_[YYYY]_ENOE_v01_M\Programs`.
 Note that the actual files are stored on a World Bank server - this repository only tracks code files.

 The first step in the process is to reduce the NSO correspondece six-digit system to the four digits covered in the ENOE.
-This creates duplicates as there are 17 codes between `111110` and `111199` for NAICS-02 that are reduced to `1111`.
+This creates duplicates as there are 17 codes between `111110` and `111199` for NAICS-07 that are reduced to `1111`.
+(The examples in this explainer are based on the NAICS-07 to ISIC 4 conversion as well as the ENOE 2010 data, the logic however holds for all correspondences).

 The second step is to compare the correspondence of NAICS four-digit codes to ISIC four-digit codes, and count the number of total cases and the number of matches to each code.
 The image below shows this process for some of the first codes: